 Our audit of the financial statements was designed to obtain reasonable, rather than absolute, assurance about whether the financial statements are free of material misstatement, whether caused by error or fraud.
-We have attached to this letter, as Appendix A to Attachment I, a summary of uncorrected misstatements, and as Appendix C to Attachment I, a summary of disclosure items passed aggregated by us during the current engagement and pertaining to the latest period presented that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+We have attached to this letter, as Appendix A to Attachment I, a summary of uncorrected misstatements, and as Appendix C to Attachment I, a summary of disclosure items passed that we presented to management during the current audit engagement that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.